 And it’s a very popular university in America.
 And because of the Deaf President Now movement that happened back in 1988, to elect a deaf president, who eventually got elected.

 And the person called Dr. Irving King Jordan, who got elected, and he uttered the quote which is:

 “Deaf people can do anything, except hear.”I. King Jordan, 1988

-So maybe I should have said that in the beginning to round it all up, but basically, to answer the question of what can d/Deaf people do, well, d/Deaf people can do anything except hear.
+So maybe I should have said that in the beginning to round it all up, but basically, to answer the question of what can deaf people do, well, deaf people can do anything except hear.